Browse over 9,000 car reviews

 Price: $66,000 to reserve a spot on the waiting list, full price TBA

-Being a man who likes to outdo himself every time he announces a new product, Musk has stated that a second-generation Tesla Roadster will go into production in 2023, setting new standards with a 0-100km/h time of 2.1 seconds, a top speed of 402km/h, 1000km of driving range and 10,000Nm of torque (plus optional rocket boosters, allegedly).
+Being a man who likes to outdo himself every time he announces a new product, Musk stated (at its unveiling in late 2017) that a second-generation Tesla Roadster 2-door would be available in 2020.
+Latest guidance is 2025 production, the new car claimed to surge from 0-100km/h in 2.1 seconds and on to a top speed of 402km/h.
+It offers 1000km of driving range and 10,000Nm of torque (plus optional rocket boosters, allegedly).

 Tesla Roadster.
 Tesla Roadster.